JIuBeP/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

   import/export which allows to edit UV and vertices of existing game models' meshes.
   It doesn't require additional installation and optimized for comfortable usage, so just read Usage Information.txt doc to learn how to use it.
+* Since version 2.0 the SDK includes Alien Swarm MDL compiler and Formatter (converter) as the internal Crowbar's toolset, so you can edit animated and character models more flexible (use custom meshes, eyes, heavily modified vertices)!
+To learn more on how to, read the guide inside of the SDK main menu's Links section or see "PoisonIvy" example.

 [Modeling:Troubleshooting]
 * Game may crash on models with poly count > 4000..8000, truncate it's polys before import!